This post may contain affiliate links. Please see disclosure policy here.

 - Roll out dough on a lightly floured surface into a triangle about 6 x 9 inches.

-- Spread with cinnamon filling mixture.
+- Spread with cinnamon sugar filling mixture.

-- Cut dough into 4-6 pieces depending on the size of cinnamon roll desired.
+- Cut dough roll into 4-6 pieces depending on the size of cinnamon roll desired.
 I use thread or unflavored dental floss to cut the rolls.

 - Slide the thread under the dough to the middle of the roll.
 Pull the threads up, cross them over and then pull apart on the threads so it slices evenly through the dough.
 Cut each half into 2-3 rolls.